Sarah Stevenson Tuesday Forum | Charlotte

 From March 2, 2021 through May 10, 2022, the published attendance count combines in-person audience (zero because of COVID), the net participant count from the Webex virtual event, clicks during the meeting on the livestream as published on Facebook and, later, YouTube, and visits to this website’s Forum Live page during the time of the livestream broadcast.
 Net participant count in Webex means that many people come and go in Webex as well, and their second, third and sometimes fourth sign-ons during a single meeting were not counted.

-From May 24, 2022 forward, attendance count will include in-person head count, plus livestream viewers.
+From May 24, 2022 forward, attendance count includes in-person head count, plus livestream viewers.
 Initially, the Webex room will be closed.
 If it is reopened, then a Webex count will return to the weekly attendance figures.
+Initially post-Covid, departures during meetings virtually disappeared, but arrivals continued throughout meetings, so attendance was taken 3-6 times.
+By summer 2023, departures had occasionally returned; the highest head count was supplemented by 1-3 as appropriate.

 Join Us